 On the 23rd March 2020 the UK went into lockdown to attempt to slow the spread of Covid-19.
 That same day LLT went LIVE with Make Movement your Mission.

 Our Mission? to provide opportunities for our teachers and instructors to help their class and group members remain active throughout Covid 19.
-In particular, to reach those people isolated and shielded as not able to get outdoors, and those not able to join/keep up safely with the online ‘copy me’ exercise videos available.
+In particular, to reach those people isolated and shielded as not able to get outdoors, and those not able to join/keep up safely with the online ‘copy me’ exercise videos available

 Why Movement?
 Movement is an inclusive term, a message to build in movement, reduce sitting time and do more everyday and we specifically did not want it to be another exercise video.
 It is all about adding extra movement minutes to your day on top of other activities you may be doing.

 Based on?
 We based Make Movement your Mission on a wide range of research (see later section) showing that light activity is important for maintenance of function in older people, sitting less (and moving more) will help maintain function, and the fact that we would not ‘know’ the participants, so doing highly challenging balance or progressive resistance strength work would not be appropriate.
-We assumed there would be a range of abilities so every movement provides a seated and supported standing option and we specifically concentrate on eduction of how the body moves and why each movement will help with a range of everyday activities.
+We assumed there would be a range of abilities so every movement provides a seated and supported standing option and we specifically concentrate on education of how the body moves and why each movement will help with a range of everyday activities.

 Where can you find Make Movement your Mission?
 You can find us on Facebook, where for the last 10 weeks we have delivered 3 daily movement ‘snacks’ lasting 10-15 minutes.
 You can also find us on You Tube where we record the live movement snacks and post them on You Tube.